-With the routing tables updating methods in original versions of AntNet, the distribution of probabilities eventually "would freeze" with a probability value, close to one, and the rest of them could remain with insignificant values.
+With the routing tables updating methods in original versions of AntNet, the distribution of probabilities eventually "would freeze" with any probability value, near to the unit, and the rest of them could remain with insignificant values.
 With this, in any node, the ants and data packets would mostly choose the output line with the highest probability (not using other possible paths).
-To prevent this, we define a f noise factor, so, every time that an ant should jump to a following node, it chooses a node with a probabilities, and with a probability (1-f), according to the probabilities stored in the routing tables [12].
+To prevent this, we define a noise factor of f, so, every time that an ant should jump to a following node, it chooses a node with a probability f, according to an uniform distribution of probabilities, and with a probability (1-f), according to the values of probability stored in the routing tables [12].
 With this, the ants by "accident" can discover new and better paths.
 So, potentially both the delay and throughput could improve.

-Dual Method Randomic and Deterministic:
+D. Dual Method (Randomic and Deterministic) for selection of jumping node

-In the original AntNet of Dorigo and Di Caro, being in a node k, a data packet, whose destination is a node $d\neq k$ , will select a jumping node j randomly, according to $P{dj}$ , $\forall j \in N_k$ .
-The present work considers a deterministic method of selecting a jumping node [11].
+In the original AntNet of Dorigo and Di Caro, being in a node k, a data packet, whose destination is a node $d\neq k$, will select a jumping node j randomly, according to P{dj} , $\forall j \in N_k$.
+Also, this work considers a deterministic method of selecting a jumping node [9].
 Whenever a node k have in its queue M packets, it calculates the number of packets to be routed via each of their neighbor nodes according to their probabilities associated for each destination.
-Therefore, $\forall j \in N_k$ a number of $M_j\cong M^P{dj}$ packets will be routed through j [11].
+Therefore, $\forall j \in N_k$ a number of $M \cong M^ P{dj}$ packets will be routed through j [9].

-In each node, packets will decide randomly whether to use the usual method (random) or the deterministic method, in order to choose the jumping node.
-Particularly, the best behavior was observed for P=0.5, where P is the probability of using the random method, normally used in AntNet1.0.
-So, for a data packet, there will exist a probability P=0.5 of using the random approach, and a probability $\overline{P} = 0.5$ of using the deterministic method, when it travels to the destination d.
+Each node, packets will decide randomly whether to use the usual method (random) or the deterministic method, in order to choose the jumping node.
+Particularly, the best behavior was observed for P=0.5, where P is the probability for the use of the random method, normally used in AntNet1.0.
+So, for a data packet, there will exist a probability P=0.5 of using the random approach, and a probability P=0.5 of using the deterministic method, when it travels to the destination d.
 For AntNet1.0, P=1.

-Control of the number of ants inside the network
+E. Control of the number of ants inside the network

 Original versions of AntNet do not mention any method to maintain control of the total numbers of ants moving inside the network, which, under certain circumstances, could contribute to congestion.
-In order to control the number of ants, the total number of ants was limited to an amount four times the number of network nodes, because this is an average number of links for each node in the networks used (Figs. 1,2).
-With this method, simulation results were improved.
+In order to control the number of ants, it was limited to an amount four times the number of network nodes, because this is an average number of links for each node in model networks used, which will be presented later.
+With this alternative, the simulation results were improved and the computing load diminished.

-Seft-destruction of Ants
+F. Self-destruction of Ants

-In order to avoid infinite loops, self-destruction of a forward ant $F{s \rightarrow d}$ occurs if the amount of jumps in a cycle is higher than half of the already accumulated number of jumps.
+In order to avoid infinite loops, self-destruction of a forward ant $F{s\rightarrow d}$ occurs when the amount of jumps in a cycle is higher than the half-whole quantity of jumps performed by itself during its travel.

-When a backward ant $B{s\rightarrow d}$ can not return to its source node because its return trip was interrupted, due to either a link or node failure, it is self-destroyed, because the information stored in its stack does not reflect anymore the real state of the network.
+When a backward ant $B{s\rightarrow d}$ can not return to its source node, because its return trip was interrupted, due to a link or node it is self-destroyed, because the information stored in its stack does not reflect anymore the real state of the network.
 Regarding the implementations, these situations were important, so they were added to AntNet1.0 and AntNet1.1.

+IV.
 EXPERIMENTAL RESULTS

 All the algorithms mentioned before, were implemented with a parallel behavior simulated with serial code.
-A data traffic simulation analysis was done for each time slot.
+A data traffic simulation analysis is done for each time slot.

-The parameters used in order to evaluate each algorithm performance are:
+The parameters used in order to evaluate the algorithms performance are: